Abdul Karim (the Munshi): Later life

 In late 1898 Karim's purchase of a parcel of land adjacent to his earlier grant was finalised; he had become a wealthy man.
 Reid claimed in his diary that he had challenged Karim over his financial dealings: "You have told the Queen that in India no receipts are given for money, and therefore you ought not to give any to Sir F Edwards [Keeper of the Privy Purse].
 This is a lie and means that you wish to cheat the Queen."
 The Munshi told the Queen he would provide receipts in answer to the allegations, and Victoria wrote to Reid dismissing the accusations, calling them "shameful".

 Karim asked Victoria for the title of "Nawab", the Indian equivalent of a peer, and to appoint him a Knight Commander of the Order of the Indian Empire (KCIE), which would make him "Sir Abdul Karim".
 A horrified Elgin suggested instead that she make Karim a Member of the Royal Victorian Order (MVO), which was in her personal gift, bestowed no title, and would have little political implication in India.
 Privy Purse Sir Fleetwood Edwards and Prime Minister Lord Salisbury advised against even the lower honour.
 Nevertheless, in 1899, on the occasion of her 80th birthday, Victoria appointed Karim a commander of the order (CVO), a rank intermediate between member and knight.

 The Munshi returned to India in November 1899 for a year.
-Waziruddin, described as "a courtly old gentleman" by Lord Curzon, Elgin's replacement as Viceroy, died in June 1900.
+His father, Waziruddin, described as "a courtly old gentleman" by Elgin's replacement as Viceroy, Lord Curzon, died in June 1900.
 By the time Karim returned to Britain in November 1900 Victoria had visibly aged, and her health was failing.
 Within three months, she was dead.